jonaswer/Entscheidungsframework_Cameo_Systems_Modeler/README.md

 Model-based systems engineering is a methodology focusing on domain models as the primary information source rather than documents.
 Models of joining technologies can be used to simulate a joining process as a subdomain inside a larger construction.
 The repository is representing a decision-tool for comparing joining technologies modeled inside the software Cameo Systems Modeler, where each joining technology is modeled with the systems engineering language SysML.

 The approach is a multicriteria model-based decision comparing each model with specific conditions from the user.
-The code is based on this approach, written in my bachelorthesis and can be transfered to other SysML models.
+The code is based on my academic research in RWTH Aachen University and can be transferred to other SysML decision approaches.

 # Documentation